 Different Types of Student Accommodation

-Giving a growing demand for student accommodation in recent years, PBSA has become a major property investment niche.
+Given growing demand for student accommodation in recent years, PBSA has become a major property investment niche.
 This has spurred a parallel foray into different accommodation modes in order to suit different budgets, preferences, and accessibility needs.
 Typically, students, native or international, are social or to need to socialize more in order to make college life easier.
 To accommodate student needs, investors need to provide housing units catering to such needs.
 Generally, independent flats, multi-room homes, multi-story buildings, and shared suites are accommodation types preferred by students.
-One of the main investors in Perfect Essay, Mike Gorman advises that shareability and convenience speak volumes for a property aimed at busy students.
 That is, units should account for the needs of busy students shuttling back and forth between classes and different social activities.
-This means building, design and furnishing requirements investors should be aware of all along investment process.
+This means building, design and furnishing requirements investors should be aware of all along the investment process.
 Investors are advised to consult major student accommodation research companies, e.g., established property management agencies.

 Insurance for Student Property